|

 It might be even more pronounced in such an environment.

 - Spend less.
 That's a good, generic, risk-free advice applicable to any large corporation department and any situation.
 Essentially, this is another way to say that penny saved is penny earned.
 The problem with it is that "stupidity is punishable" and "scrooges usually pay twice".
 You need to understand where you need cut spending and where you need to spend more; elimination of local IT that Carr advocates prevents you from seeing this and as such is a stupid solution to the problem akin to throwing baby with a dirty bathwater.
-Weakening IT as akin to weakening of nerve system and can translate into more general trend and lead to "me-too" company with average products, average management, and an average future.
+Weakening IT as akin to weakening of nerve system and can translate into more general trend that leads to "me-too" company with average products, average management, and a below average future.

 - Follow, don't lead.
 This is very questionable advice, as it is IT IQ that provides strategic value to the business; a large company might be save a few millions by using copycat technologies but as each business is individual enough and that strategy can backfire and at the end lead to losses not gains as the product adopted can interfere with the established businesses process and decision making.

+- Focus on vulnerabilities, not opportunities.
 This is really a very dangerous advice as Carr completely, fails to understand that value of sound architecture in security and disaster recovery.
 Right now too many companies are focused on issues of vulnerabilities and compliance, but it is strategy and operational mistakes destroy more shareholder value.
 As one industry study states [New Report Reveals Causes for Shareholder Value Destruction]):

 "Only 13% of the decrease in shareholder value in these companies resulted from compliance failures.
 Sixty percent of the value destruction was attributable to strategic mistakes, such as misjudging customer demand or competitive pressure, or management ineffectiveness.